War

 2 min read

-Moldova declared a 15-day environmental alert in the Dniester (Nistru) River basin after oil contamination linked to a Russian strike on Ukraine's Novodnistrovsk hydropower plant threatened the country's water supply.
+Authorities in Moldova declared a 15-day environmental alert in the Dniester River basin after oil contamination linked to a Russian strike on Ukraine's Novodnistrovsk Hydropower Plant threatened the country's water supply, President Maia Sandu said on March 15.

-Government analyses found that levels of petroleum products and aromatic hydrocarbons in the water exceeded permitted safety limits, prompting emergency measures.
+Government analyses showed petroleum products and aromatic hydrocarbons in river water exceeded safety limits, prompting authorities to introduce containment measures.

-Officials said authorities will install additional containment barriers at the Dubasari reservoir to prevent the spread of pollutants and will inventory water wells that could be used as alternative sources if needed.
+Officials plan to install additional barriers at the Dubasari Reservoir to prevent the spread of pollutants and to assess water wells that could serve as alternative sources.

 Prime Minister Alexandru Munteanu said the government's "primary objective is the protection of public health," urging citizens to rely only on official information as authorities monitor the situation and coordinate with international teams deployed through the EU Civil Protection Mechanism.

-On March 14, a Russian Shahed-type attack drone violated Moldova's airspace during a large-scale overnight strike against Ukraine, the country's Foreign Ministry said, calling the incident a "serious breach of sovereignty."
+The incident comes just a day after a Russian Shahed-type attack drone violated Moldova's airspace during a large-scale overnight strike against Ukraine.

 News Feed